-- In the meantime put your shallots and lemongrass into a pestle and mortar and ground this to a rough paste.
-Place the paste into a mixing mowl and add the other ingredients.
+- For making the burgers put your shallots and lemongrass into a pestle and mortar and ground this to a rough paste.
+Place the paste into a mixing bowl and add the other ingredients.
 Mix it all well and turn it into 4-6 small hamburgers.

 - Heat a grillpan or frying pan and bake the hamburger on both side in about 3-4 minutes per side.